mozbrick/brick/tooltip/README.md

 In order to allow semantic markup without extracting/moving around the tooltip's location in the DOM tree, tooltips markup follows these guidelines:

-* Tooltips are absolutely positioned in relation to their parent node instead of always in relation to the body, and are thus meant to be marked up inside the container element that the user would like the tooltip to be constrained by.
+* Tooltips are absolutely positioned in relation ___to their parent node___ instead of always in relation to the body, and are thus meant to be marked up inside the container element that the user would like the tooltip to be constrained by.
 * Eligible target elements are those in the same parent container as the tooltip or deeper
-* Target selectors are applied in relation to the parent node (see `target-selector` attribute documentation for further details)
+* Target selectors are applied in relation to the document

 # Attributes